Consulting services and MEDDIC

 MEDDIC for services

-Selling using the MEDDIC sales methodology doesn’t solely exist for technology software sales, it is equally relevant for consultancy services.
+Selling using the MEDDIC sales methodology is not solely relevant to technology software sales.
+It is also equally applicable to consultancy services.

-That said, there are some differences at certain stages of the sales cycle.
+That said, there are some differences at certain sales cycle stages.

-The sales process itself is similar and of course, MEDDIC is used to qualify throughout.
-However, some of the technical validation points slightly differ for services vs technology.
+The sales process is similar, and MEDDIC is used throughout to qualify.
+However, some technical validation points slightly differ for services versus technology.

-It is important that you know how to implement these requirements if you are to successfully sell your services.
+You must know how to implement these requirements to successfully sell your services.

 Go to: